Find Out Now: Can Dogs Eat Cherries?

 Also, we don’t know the symptoms that may appear to your dogs when they consume it, even if only a few cherries.
 So, be wise in offering your dogs new treats, shall we?

-Can Dogs Eat Cherries Without The Seeds?
+Can Dogs Eat Cherries without The Seeds?

 Cherries without seeds are safe for dogs to eat.
 However, it is highly not recommended to offer whole cherries to your furry companions.

-Instead, you must cut them open, remove the seeds, pits, and stems, then give the chunks to your dogs.
 As we previously discussed, those parts are poisonous for dogs (and also humans!) as they contain cyanogenic glycoside.
 Though it costs you extra time and patience, it is the best way to serve them as healthy snacks.

 Furthermore, we also recommend giving them fresh cherries, such as red cherries.
 It is because the sweetened ones, like pit-free maraschino cherries, are high in sugars.
-You don’t want to let your dogs get obesed by consuming tons of sweet treats, do you?
+You don’t want to let your dogs get obese by consuming tons of sweet treats, do you?

 In addition, too much cherries may also trigger stomach upset, like constipation, bloating, and diarrhea.

-How Many Cherry Pits Are Toxic To Dogs?
+How Many Cherry Pits are Toxic to Dogs?

 Despite not causing cyanide poisoning, ingesting one or two cherry pits can pose choking hazards to your furry friends.
 Especially for the small breeds.
 To this day, it is still unknown how many cherry pits can poison dogs.

 However, one study showed that ingesting about 5-7 cherry pits can elicit symptoms of cyanide poisoning in humans, such as nausea, headache, seizures, difficulty breathing, and convulsions.
-If it could be this bad in humans, can you imagine what happens to your dog when they swallow that many cherry pits?

 Therefore, we highly recommend sifting the cherries and separating them from the pits, seeds, and stems before giving them to your pets.
 Because we understand that losing a dog is like throwing farewell to a soulmate.
 And we don’t want that to happen to you.

-What Types Of Cherries Can Dogs Eat?
+What Types of Cherries Can Dogs Eat?

 The cherries with no added sugar and syrup, or we can call them fresh cherries, are the best cherries for your dogs.
 For example, red cherries and bing cherries.
 They are safe for your dogs.
 But again, you must remove the seeds, pits, and stems before letting your dogs enjoy the fruits.

 Contrary to the raw ones, cherries that are already flavored and preserved are not recommended due to their high sugar content and the additional preservatives.
-We have talked about the adverse effects of sugar on your dog’s health in the previous section, which include obesity and diabetes.

 As in humans, obesity in dogs can lead to other serious health problems, including diabetes, heart failure, kidney and bladder disease, low production of thyroid hormone, high blood pressure, and of course, cancer.